stakater/til/prometheus/monitoring-etcd.md

 - etcd2: For etcd3 metrics, check https://github.com/etcd-io/etcd/blob/master/Documentation/v2/metrics.md

+## 4. Grafana

-If you have etcd3, you can configure this Grafana [dashboard](https://grafana.com/dashboards/3070).
+If you have etcd version 3, you can configure this Grafana [dashboard](https://grafana.com/dashboards/3070).
+Note it will not work on etcd version 2.